The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Activity 3.2

-Review Marine pest surveillance activities and data sets relevant to Australia.
+Review Marine pest surveillance activities and datasets relevant to Australia.

 Status: Commenced